LittleGreyCells/escheme-ooi/README.md

 ## Under Construction

-Almost all of the original escheme system is completed with the exception of closure accessors and an environment constructor.
+Almost all of the original escheme system is completed with the exception of a handful of custom object access primtive.

-Test underway.
+Testing underway.

 Stay tuned.